The Office Pass

 The Office Pass (TOP) is a neighborhood co-working tech platform and operator, headquartered in Gurgaon, India, that connects companies and professionals with office space located near them.

 History

 The Office Pass (TOP) was founded in March 2017 by Aditya Verma, Nikhil Madan, and Sachin Gaur.
 The company was started by Aditya Verma who was a co-founder and former CEO of Makaan.com, a property portal which was acquired by PropTiger in 2015 and then Verma left the company in December 2016.

-In August 2021, The Office Pass has 9 operational Neighborhood Coworking offices across Delhi NCR.
+In August 2021, The Office Pass operated in 9 Neighborhood Coworking offices across Delhi NCR.

 Locations

 The Office Pass (TOP) has 7 offices in Gurgaon location.
 They have biggest office in Noida sector 4.
 Recently they have opened their new office in Golf Course Road, Near Sector 53-54 metro station, Gurgaon.